-- A. They only do it 6 nights a year as a special.
+- A. They only do it 6 nights per-year.

 - B. It's live, and often takes all night to finish.

 - C. Its top prize has gotten to 3.5 million (and at our current exchange rate, that's about US$4.6 million!)